TJkrusinski/orlando-developers/readme.md

 ### How do I join?

 The Slack is invitation-only, but invitations are freely granted.
 You can request one from any existing member or by emailing tjkrus@gmail.com.
+If you are already a member, you can use a slash command to invite other users, eg: `/requestinvite name@email.com` and and admin will handle the request!

 ### Why does this exist?